Azure-Samples/azure-search-openai-demo/docs/deploy_lowcost.md

     2. The free tier does not support semantic ranker, so the app UI will no longer display the option to use the semantic ranker.
 Note that will generally result in [decreased search relevance](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-ai-search-outperforming-vector-search-with-hybrid/ba-p/3929167).
-    3. The free tier does not support Managed Identity (keyless API access), so if you enable the free tier, the Bicep will use Azure Key Vault to securely store the key instead.
+    3. The free tier does not support Managed Identity (keyless API access), so the Bicep will use Azure Key Vault to securely store the key instead.

 3. Use the free tier of Azure Document Intelligence (used in analyzing PDFs):